hyxos/www.tzi.cards/content/entries/polarity/index.md

 In English, this is usually translated as **Tao**, aka: *The Way*.
 Its origins can be traced to over 2500 years ago, primarily through the text of Laozi (*I Ching* - The Book of Changes).
 Today there are approximately [two and a half million adherents of Taoism](https://www.wolframalpha.com/input/?i=taoism "Wolfram Alpha: Taoism") worldwide, mostly located in Taiwan.

-The symbol above, in the west commonly known as the "Yin Yang" symbol, is one of many symbols of *T'ai chi* - 太極 - tàijí: *The Supreme Ultimate*, which signifies the oneness of the universe that existed before the duality of light and darkness emerged.
+The symbol above, commonly known as the "Yin Yang" symbol (see [Yin](yin 'Yin') and [Yang](yang 'Yang')), is one of many symbols of *T'ai chi* - 太極 - tàijí: *The Supreme Ultimate*, which signifies the oneness of the universe that existed before the duality of light and darkness emerged.

 ## Every Card has a Polarity